 Welcome to Keeping Creativity Alive!
-A place created to support and inspire parents, caregivers and educators to cultivate the creative capacities in children starting in the early years… starting at birth!
+A place created to support and inspire parents, caregivers and educators to cultivate and grow creative capacities in children and in ourselves.
 Why?
 Two reasons:

 1) We are living in times of massive change ~ the future is uncertain.
-The 21st century calls for individuals who are capable of generating new ideas, creative and integrative thinking and who possess qualities such as ‘resilience and flexibility’.
+The 21st century calls for individuals who are capable of problem solving, generating new ideas, and who possess qualities such as resilience, flexibility and embracing ambiguity.

-2) When we are tapping into our creative potential we are following our intrinsic motivations (what makes us tick) which leads to personal fulfilment, joy and living whole heartedly.
-(Yes, I’m a big fan of Brené Brown!)
+2) When we are tapping into our creative potential we are following our intrinsic motivation (what we are internally driven to do) which leads to personal fulfilment, joy and living our lives with meaning and purpose.

 BE AWARE.
 BE INSPIRED.
 BE CREATIVE.

 A big part of keeping creativity alive is being aware, being inspired and being creative.
 Be aware of ways in which you can support creativity in your child (and be careful to not unintentionally suppress it).
 What makes a person creative and what makes a person think they are not?
 How is creativity nurtured?
-What role do parents play in establishing attitudes and skills for nurturing creativity in children?
-What are all the ways to nurture creativity in our children and in ourselves?
+What role do parents play in establishing attitudes and skills for nurturing children’s creativity?
+What are all the ways to cultivate creativity in our children and in ourselves?

 These are questions that will be explored on this website to uncover a deeper understanding of the nature and nurturing of creativity.
 Check back often as new information will be added to the blog regularly.